Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \begin{example} \citet{lokshtanov2018known} investigate lower bounds of run-time efficiency of algorithms operating on graphs with bounded treewidth.
 They present several theorems and lemmata with corresponding proofs.
 Their Theorem 1 has an implication as a goal and is proved using Velleman's Strategy (1) by construction.
 Their Lemma 11 includes three conjectures.
 For the first and the second, Strategy (9) is applied distinguishing two cases.
 For the third, Strategy (2) is used for constructing a contradiction.
 Lemma 15 is proved by help of Strategy (6).
 An arbitrary assignment is chosen for which the conclusion is proved.
 Many figures showing example graphs illustrate the idea of the proofs and concepts. \end{example}

-The key concern of proofs for theorems is \emph{correctness}.
+The key concern of proofs for theorems is logical validity.
+We define \emph{logical validity} based on Aristotle as the degree to which the syllogisms used in a proof preserve truth~\citep[p.374]{durand2008truth}.
 Crafting proofs is often a manual exercise performed by researchers.
 Tools can be used to support this exercise.
 Techniques from model checking and verification have been implemented in \emph{theorem provers} such as the ones by \citet{paulson1994isabelle,schulz2002brainiac,detlefs2005simplify}.
+Still, as \citet{lakatos2015proofs} emphasizes, the eventual confidence in the logical validity of a proof is hardly a uni-directional deductive exercise, but rather a social process within the research community.